cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

     again.
 Future Vault requests will automatically use this token.
     ~~~

-1. Confirm the limited permissions of the role
+1. Confirm the limited permissions of the role.

     To confirm that you have assumed a role with limited permissions, try listing the current leases on the `crdb-role`, as we did [previously](#).
 You should see a permissions error.